stanleystzhao/MoMAWebAPI/README.md

-# Museum of Modern Art Collections Web Gallery	(Python)
+# Museum of Modern Art Collections Web Gallery

 ## Developed a web application with the Streamlit library for 480,000+ art collections with HTTPS JSON format from the MoMA API.